-- (A) The applicant shall provide a description of the proposed electric power transmission lines or gas pipelines, as well as switching, capacity, metering, safety, and other equipment pertinent to the operation of the proposed electric power transmission lines and gas pipelines and associated facilities.
-Include any provisions for future expansion.
+- (A) The applicant shall provide a description of the proposed electric power transmission lines or gas pipelines, as well as switching, capacity, metering, safety, and other equipment pertinent to the operation of the proposed electric power transmission lines and gas pipelines and associated facilities, including any provisions for future expansion.
+Examples of information relevant to future use and expansion include a description of: The applicant shall describe how the facility will be connected to the regional electric grid.

-- (1) The applicant shall provide the following information for electric power transmission lines:
+- (1) For electric power transmission lines:

 - (a) Design voltage.

 - (b) Tower designs, pole structures, conductor size and number per phase, and insulator arrangement.

 - (c) Base and foundation design.

 - (d) Cable type and size, where underground.

 - (e) Other major equipment or special structures.

-- (2) The applicant shall provide a single-line diagram of electric power transmission substations and a description of the proposed major equipment, such as:
+- (2) A single-line diagram of electric power transmission substations and a description of the proposed major equipment, such as:

 - (a) Breakers.

 - (b) Switchgear.

 - (c) Bus arrangement and structures.

 - (d) Transformers.

 - (e) Control buildings.

 - (f) Other major equipment.

-- (3) The applicant shall describe the following for gas pipelines:
+- (3) For gas pipelines:

 - (a) Maximum allowable operating pressure.

-- (b) Pipe material.

-- (c) Pipe dimensions and specifications.

-- (d) Control buildings.

-- (e) Heaters, odorizers, and above-ground facilities. - (f) Any other major equipment. - (B) Additional requirements for electric generation facilities. - (1) The applicant shall describe how the facility will be connected to the regional electric grid. - (B2) The applicant shall provide information on interconnection of the facility to the regional electric power grid. - (1-a) The applicant shall provide information relating to their generation interconnection request, including interconnection queue name, number, date, and website. - (2b) The applicant shall provide system studies on their generation interconnection request.
-The studies shall include, but are not limited to, the feasibility study and system impact study.
+- (b) Pipe material. - (c) Pipe dimensions and specifications. - (d) Control buildings. - (e) Heaters, odorizers, and above-ground facilities. - (f) Any other major equipment. - (B) Additional examples of relevant information requirements for electric generation facilities include: - (1) A description of how the facility will be connected to the regional electric grid. - (B) (2) The applicant shall provide information Information on interconnection of the facility to the regional electric power grid, including:- - (1) (a) The applicant shall provide information relating to their generation interconnection request, including interconnection queue name, number, date, and website. - (2) (b) The applicant shall provide system System studies on their generation interconnection request.
+The studies shall include including, but are not limited to, the feasibility study and system impact study.